ArunRamakani/network-international-assesment/README.md

 One of the important parts of the requirement is to set up a micro-services environment with service discovery, config management, API gateway, fault-tolerance, log tracing.

-> CNCF Trial map and landscape were referred to chose technology stack [Link](https://github.com/cncf/landscape).
+1)CNCF Trial map and landscape were referred to chose technology stack [Link](https://github.com/cncf/landscape).
->  Free google cloud credits available for assessment is another major influence in the choice of technology
+2)Free google cloud credits available for assessment is another major influence in the choice of technology

-We have choosen the below tech stack to implement the usecase.
+>We have choosen the below tech stack to implement the usecase.
 Detailed information on how this environment set up is done is covered in one of my anothere another github repository [Link](https://github.com/ArunRamakani/provision-kubernetes-gke).

 Tech Stack  | Usage
 ------------ | -------------